Ceymoh/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print every minute othe day starting 00:00 to 23:59
+print 9 times table starting from 0